-The Neofuturistic Bridge
+The 10 Neofuturistic Bridge Designs:

-The bridge is not only a functional structure that spans a depression and provides a passage between two points.
+The bridge design is not only a functional structure that spans a depression and provides a passage between two points.
 In today’s context, the bridge has been fundamentally aestheticized and transformed into a symbolic architectural entity, giving unique qualities to the urban mise-en-scène and making the residents emotionally connect and identify with their cities.

-The bridge has always been a significant element of the urban planning with the school of functionalism dominating in the field of bridge design after the Second World War.
+The bridge has always been a significant element of the urban planning with the school of functionalism dominating in the field of bridge designs after the Second World War.
 In this silent and empty time followed by swift industrialization, the main goal of local authorities and governmental bodies was the cheap and rapid reconstruction of bridges and roads.
 Thus the optimally functional bridge type was considered the one made of reinforced concrete which also required minimal maintenance efforts.

 But now the metropolis seeks to be a living organism with an architectural agency eager to celebrate the biological form and its sensual curvy geometry.
 At least it’s the utopian vision of life urban planners and architects have in mind.
 The architecture based on abstraction and classical rigidness is no longer paradigmatic, with organic forms and pulsating designs taking the lead.
-“Curves make up the entire Universe”, said Oscar Niemeyer and we see how Neo Futurism’s biomorphic, organic plasticity triumphs over the inflexibility of the abstract form and provides not only beautiful but also ecological and energy efficient designs.
+“Curves make up the entire Universe”, said Oscar Niemeyer and we see how Neo Futurism’s biomorphic, organic plasticity triumphs over the inflexibility of the abstract form and provides not only beautiful but also ecological and energy efficient bridge designs.

 In the programmatic conjecture of Neo Futurism, infrastructure plays an essential role based on the concepts of sustainability and social welfare.
 Efficient and affordable transportation for all citizens with developed pedestrian and cycling infrastructures should be provided, so that the result can be a dynamic, humanized city that conserves rather than consumes energy, a city that is open and breathing, being carefully integrated within the native biodiversity of the local ecosystem.